Lundalogik/LimeBootstrap/README.md

 ###Structure of the framework
 The framework has the following framework

-*	apps - small selfdependent html apps that can be dynamically loaded into the Actionpads.
+*	apps - _small selfdependent html apps that can be dynamically loaded into the Actionpads_
 	*	...
-*	custom - A good place to put custoner customizations that's to small to be an app, yet is imposible to achive with the components
+*	custom - _A good place to put custoner customizations that's to small to be an app, yet is imposible to achive with the components_
-*	lib - READ ONLY!
-This is the base of the framework and should never be modified.
+*	lib - _READ ONLY!
+This is the base of the framework and should never be modified_
 	*	css
-		*	lime.css - styling for the framework.
-Overrides several Twitter Bootstrap stylings.
+		*	lime.css - _styling for the framework.
+Overrides several Twitter Bootstrap stylings_
+		*	font-awesome.css
+		*	bootstrap.css
+	*	font - _Font files for Font awesome_
+		*	...
+	*	img - _images used in the framework which aren't from Font Awesom_
+		*	...
+	*	js - _all javacript used in the framework_
-		*	font-awesome.css -
+		*	limejs.js - _Frameworks main javascript_
+		*	...
+Third party frameworks ...
+*	Actionpads.html

 ##HTML Elements